material-components/material-components-web/docs/authoring-components.md

 }
 ```

-For example, if we are building a checkbox component, `keywords` would include `material components`, `material design`, and `checkbox`
+For example, if you are building a checkbox component, `keywords` would include `material components`, `material design`, and `checkbox`

 ### License Stanzas